-- I. Course Limitations - Courses used to satisfy a major, or which are prerequisite to it, must be taken for a letter grade.
+I. Course Limitations

+- Courses used to satisfy a major (both upper and lower division), or which are prerequisite to it, must be taken for a letter grade except when such courses are graded solely on a CR/NC basis.
 A student is permitted to enroll in up to 50% of the units required by a minor on a credit/no credit basis, unless otherwise specified elsewhere in the catalog under specific requirements for a minor. - 2.
 No more than 32 units graded CR/NC, whether taken at this or another institution, may be offered in satisfaction of the total units required for a bachelor's degree.
 If 32 units graded CR/NC are accepted in transfer, no additional courses graded CR/NC may be used to satisfy degree requirements, except when a required course is graded solely on a CR/NC basis.
-(All credits earned in the CLEP testing program may count even if they make the cumulative total of all CR/NC units at that time over 32.) - Selection of the grading basis (A through F or CR/NC) is made during the first three weeks of instruction. - II.
-Grade Equivalencies and Records - 1.
-Both Credit (CR) and No Credit (NC) grades are recorded on student transcripts.
+(All credits earned in the CLEP testing program may count even if they make the cumulative total of all CR/NC units at that time over 32.) - Selection of the grading basis (A through F or CR/NC) is made during the first three weeks of instruction.

+II.
+Grade Equivalencies and Records

+1. Both Credit (CR) and No Credit (NC) grades are recorded on student transcripts.

-- 2. In accordance with current policies of the Board of Trustees, at the undergraduate level the Credit grade is the equivalent of an A, B, or C; and the No Credit grade is the equivalent of a CD, D, or F. - 3.
-CR/NC grades are not computed in overall or quarterly grade point averages.
+In accordance with current policies of the Board of Trustees, at the undergraduate level the Credit grade is the equivalent of an A, B, or C; and the No Credit grade is the equivalent of a CD, D, or F.

+3. CR/NC grades are not computed in overall or quarterly grade point averages.